mccright/rand-notes/AI-ML-Notes.md

 * Kahneman, Daniel.
 "Thinking, Fast and Slow."
 [Amazon](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555/)
 * Stanford 100 Year Study on AI [http://erichorvitz.com/100_year_study_on_AI_presentation_12_2016.pdf](http://erichorvitz.com/100_year_study_on_AI_presentation_12_2016.pdf)
 (https://en.wikipedia.org/wiki/Zero-shot_learning)
+* "Section 230 Won’t Protect ChatGPT."
+By Matt Perault, 2023-02-23  [https://www.lawfareblog.com/section-230-wont-protect-chatgpt ](https://www.lawfareblog.com/section-230-wont-protect-chatgpt)  Quote:
+>"The emergence of products fueled by generative artificial intelligence (AI) such as ChatGPT will usher in a new era in the platform liability wars.
+Previous waves of new communication technologies—from websites and chat rooms to social media apps and video sharing services—have been shielded from legal liability for content posted on their platforms, enabling these digital services to rise to prominence.
+But with products like ChatGPT, critics of that legal framework are likely to get what they have long wished for: a regulatory model that makes tech platforms responsible for online content."
 ImageNet (zero-shot): SOTA, surpassing OpenAI CLIP (https://openai.com/blog/clip/).
 LAMA (factual and commonsense knowledge): Surpassed AutoPrompt (https://arxiv.org/abs/2010.15980).
 LAMBADA (cloze tasks): Surpassed Microsoft Turing NLG (https://www.microsoft.com/en-us/research/blog/turing-nlg-a-17-billion-parameter-language-model-by-microsoft/).